 Even if the shoe fits, take it off inside the house

-When going in the house, we take off shoes almost unconsciously.
+When going in the house, we take off shoes almost unconsciously in Japan.
 It’s very natural for us, like breathing.
-I’ve never even thought why that is, but it seems there are many curious people trying to find out the reason.
+Do you know why that is?
+To be honest, I’ve never even thought why that is, but it seems there are many curious people trying to find out the reason.

 According to them: